python-trio/flake8-async/CONTRIBUTING.md

 #### `TRIOxxx:`
 You can instead of `error` specify the error code.

-### `# INCLUDE`
-Test files by default filter out all errors not matching the file name, but if there's a line `# INCLUDE TRIO\d\d\d TRIO\d\d\d` those additional error codes are not filtered out and will be an error if encountered.
-### `# ARGS`
+### `# ARG`
-With a line `# ARGS` you can also specify command-line arguments that should be passed to the plugin when parsing a file.
+With `# ARG` lines you can also specify command-line arguments that should be passed to the plugin when parsing a file.
 Can be specified multiple times for several different arguments.
+Generated tests will by default `--select` the error code of the file, which will enable any visitors that can generate that code (and if those visitors can raise other codes they might be raised too).
+This can be overriden by adding an `# ARG --select=...` line.

 ## Style Guide